 Microwaves make everyone’s life a little easier.
 In fact, if you’re just using yours to heat up your frozen dinners, you’re missing out on a whole lot of features.
 Besides a convection tool, it can be a crafting companion, a baker’s assistant, a scientific laboratory, and so much more.
 Basically, the only thing it can’t do is spy on you.
 (Thankfully.)
 Almost anything else is within its wheelhouse.
 Need proof?
-Here are 25 things you didn’t realize your microwave could do.
+In honor of National Microwave Day, here are 25 things you probably didn’t realize your microwave could do.

 1. COOK DINNER FROM SCRATCH